Protecting PDFs with Safeguard PDF security

 Batch PDF Protect with command line

 Safeguard’s PDF protection enables you to batch protect PDF files using a command line tool.
 By using this PDF security tool multiple administrators can protect PDFs in a consistent manner, apply PDF protection quickly and simply to multiple folders, and schedule PDF protection based on certain events or a date/time.
 Using command line, administrators don’t have to learn what DRM security controls to apply – they just run a batch file.

 Download PDF protection software

-Safeguard PDF Security and Enterprise PDF DRM are a secure alternative to Adobe Acrobat PDF password protection and enable you to copy protect PDFs and ensure they remain protected no matter where they reside.
+Safeguard PDF Security and Enterprise PDF DRM are a secure alternative to Adobe Acrobat PDF password protection – copy protect PDFs to ensure they remain protected regardless of location.